-Your parking lamp and headlamp switch is on the driver's side of your instrument panel.
+Your lamp switch is on the driver's side of the instrument panel.

-Turn the knob clockwise to the parking lamps symbol to manually turn on:
+Turn the knob clockwise to the parking lamp symbol to turn on the following:

 - Parking Lamps

-- Sidemarker Lamps

 - Taillamps

 - License Plate Lamps

 - Instrument Panel Lights

-Turn the knob clockwise to the master lamps symbol to turn on all the lamps listed as well as the headlamps.
+Turn the knob clockwise to the master lighting symbol to turn on all the lamps listed as well as the headlamps.

-Turn the knob all the way counterclockwise to turn off your lamps and put the system in auto headlamp mode.
+Turn the knob counterclockwise to OFF to turn off your lamps.